Liambrrr/Paper_Reproduce-Ideas_Extraction_Clustering/README.md

 # Paper_Reproduce-Ideas_Extraction_Clustering

 ## Overview
-- Non-LLM part(step2-8): Replication of paper *Fine-grained Main Ideas Extraction and Clustering of Online Course Reviews*.
+Non-LLM part(step2-8): Replication of paper *Fine-grained Main Ideas Extraction and Clustering of Online Course Reviews*.

-- LLM part(step9-12): adopted TopicGPT from paper *TopicGPT: A Prompt-based Topic Modeling Framework*.
+LLM part(step9-12): adopted TopicGPT from paper *TopicGPT: A Prompt-based Topic Modeling Framework*.

+This repository reproduces the main experimental pipeline of *Fine-grained Main Ideas Extraction and Clustering of Online Course Reviews* for extracting and evaluating latent discussion themes from MOOC review data.
+We first implement a phrase-level baseline consisting of text preprocessing, sentence segmentation, sentence-transformer embeddings, UMAP dimensionality reduction, and HDBSCAN clustering.
+Representative phrases for the largest clusters are identified via weighted centroid similarity, yielding interpretable aspect-level summaries.
+In parallel, we apply **TopicGPT**, an LLM-based topic generation method, to the same phrase corpus to produce human-readable topic descriptions and top-word lists.

+To enable a fair comparison, both the baseline clusters and TopicGPT topics are evaluated using the same quantitative metrics: **topic coherence (C_v)**, which measures how well the top words of each topic co-occur in the underlying corpus, and **IRBO**, which measures topic diversity by penalizing redundancy across topics.

 ## Quick Start
 ### Environment Setup